 “We see some parastatals make minimal efforts to key into some private sector businesses/ events and the impact is also minimal.

-“We, therefore, use this opportunities to call for a structured Public Private Partnership (PPP) between governments and the private sector.
+“We, therefore, use this opportunity to call for a structured Public Private Partnership (PPP) between governments and the private sector.
 We need strong partnership for the development of the sector.

-“I believe that our most valued resource persons will do justice to the subject and proffer ways and means to fund tourism in Nigeria, especially from the perspective of the private sector.”
+“I believe that our most valued resource persons will do justice to the subject and proffer ways and means to fund tourism in Nigeria, especially from the private sector’s perspective.”

-In his remarks, the Chairman, FTAN Board of Trusty, Chief Samuel Alabi thanked the executives of FTAN lead by the president Mr Nkereuwem Onung for his innovations and consolidation on the progress of his predecessors in taking the federation to a dignify level.
+In his remarks, the Chairman of the FTAN Board of Trusty, Chief Samuel Alabi, thanked the executives of FTAN, led by the president, Mr Nkereuwem Onung, for his innovations and consolidation of his predecessors’ progress in taking the federation to a dignified level.

 “He thanked Mr Onung for still keeping alive the NTIFE which he established during his leadership as the president of FTAN and pray for more strength and innovation to make the MICE event bigger than what it is today as it hosted the sixth edition.